Alejandro Mayorga: 2017–18: Debut season and CONCACAF Champions League title

 He made his Liga MX debut under manager Matías Almeyda on 5 August 2017 in a 2–2 draw against Club Necaxa.

 Making three appearances and scoring one goal in the 2018 CONCACAF Champions League in which Guadalajara won, he was included in the tournament's Best XI.

 2018–19: Loan to Necaxa

 In June 2018, he joined Necaxa on loan for the 2018 Apertura.

 2019–20: Loan to UNAM

-In December 2019, he joined Club Universidad Nacional on loan for 2020.
+In December 2019, he joined Pumas UNAM on loan for 2020.
 On 12 January 2020, he made his debut against C.F.
 Pachuca in a 2–1 win.
 On 30 August, he scored his first goal with the team against Club Tijuana in a 3–0 victory.
 Following an impressive Guardianes 2020 performance, in which Pumas U.N.A.M. managed to reach the championship final, Mayorga returned to Guadalajara.

 2021–22: Loan to Cruz Azul

-On 5 January 2022, Mayorga joined Cruz Azul on an one-year loan, with an option to join the club permanently.
+On 5 January 2022, Mayorga joined Cruz Azul on a one-year loan, with an option to join the club permanently.
 He returned to Guadalajara at the end on his loan.
 In April 2023, he reached 100 games played with Chivas.